Knoblauchpilze/bsgalone/README.md

 For additional flexibility we could also create an enum which defines the type of component and register a list of enum values in the network component.
 This would allow to only sync some aspects of an entity rather than automatically syncing all its components.

-## Messaging

-The application also needs to make some changes in the UI based on what is happening in the ECS.
-For example when an asteroid is scanned, we want to display a message indicating the result of the analysis.
-Or when an entity is killed or an asteroid destroyed, we might also want to display some message to represent it.

-Similarly, when the user clicks on interactive parts of the UI, we might need to make some changes to the entities: for example if the `DOCK` button is clicked, or an item is purchased, we need to reflect this in the ECS if it is relevant.

-Later on when the application will be split into a client/server architecture, some of the interactions we presented before will be either received from the server (an enemy died) or sent to the server for validation (request to purchase an item).

-These considerations made us realize that we needed some decoupling between what happens in the UI (respectively the ECS) and how is it applied to the ECS (respectively the UI).

-In order to achieve this, we created a messaging system.
-This allows communicating from the systems operating on the entities to the UI in a decoupled and asynchronous way.

-### Message queue

-The [IMessageQueue](src/bsgo/communication/IMessageQueue.hh) allows to keep track of all the messages needing to be processed.
-These messages can be registred through the interface method `pushMessage`.

-The `Game` class holds an attribute of type message queue and takes care of calling the `processMessages` once per frame.
-This could be refined in the future: for example when these events will be generated on the server side, we might want to have a processing thread sending the messages back to the clients.

-### Listeners

-The [IMessageListener](src/bsgo/queues/IMessageListener.hh) allows anyone to register to the message queue and get notified of the messages.
-We expect such objects to provide indications about which messages they are interested about and to feed them a message.
-It is guaranteed that the messages receieved through the `onMessageReceived` method will be of the right type for the listener.

-### Messages

-The meat of the messaging process is the [IMessage](src/bsgo/messages/IMessage.hh) class.
-This interface defines a type of message and we can add more type as we see fit.
-Most of the time a message corresponds to a flow in the game, such as jumping or scanning a resource.

-You can find other examples of messages in the same source folder.

-An important part of our approach is to provide de/serialization methods for the messages: this allows to easily send them through the network to the server and receive the response back.
-We added some [unit tests](tests/unit/bsgo/messages) for this behavior to make sure it does not break.

 ### Communication between the UI and the ECS

 In the application we gave the [UiHandlers](src/client/lib/ui) the possibility to register themselves (or some other components) to the message queue of the application.